Skip to main content

 Last Sunday, I went to a Quaker Meeting House for the first time, accompanied by my daughter Ariella, representing our family.
 There was no speaker, ushers, music or program of events.
 The room was set up with chairs in each half that faced each other.
 Folks took their seats and remained quiet.
 At first, I was disquieted by the quiet, impatient for some action to commence, as I would be at a theater, sports arena or musical performance.
 Not here.
 Several minutes passed and not a syllable was uttered.
 Were we all just wasting our time?
 On the contrary, I was being offered a rare gift – the opportunity to contemplate in silence.

 I enjoy spending time alone, and I am known to duck out to various undisclosed hideaways where I read and write.
-I have not made silent meditation, however, a part of my life.
 The Quakers are onto something here.
 For them, silence is not the absence of activity, but an opportunity for thought and reflection.
 Silence is the event, the music in between the notes.

 We were assembled together to recall the life of a remarkable human being, Betty Lake.
 Betty had been part of our lives for over 20 years.
-We took her on as nanny to what became a house of entropy with 2 working parents, 5 children, a dog or two and an occasional boarder.
+We took her on as nanny into our house of entropy with 2 working parents, 5 children, a dog or two and an occasional boarder.
 We remained actively connected to her for the rest of her life.
 She exuded warmth, generosity, good cheer and love with infectious enthusiasm.
-She created a Sea of Tranquility in our Cauldron of Chaos.
+She created a Sea of Tranquility into our Cauldron of Chaos.
 She loved us all and we returned that love to her in full measure.

 A few years ago, she gifted me a small rocking chair that she had sat in as young girl in Cincinnati.
 I treasure it.
 I have moved twice since I received it and still display it where I see it every day.